NashTech-Labs/demo_http_grpc/README.md

-# GRPC + HTTP API with SPring-boot
+# GRPC and HTTP API with Spring-boot

 Simple example about How to build GRPC and HTTP API with Spring-boot.